-- 3.11 The Conservatoire and its Member Schools hold procedural integrity and fairness at the heart of all our policies.
-In order to avoid any potential conflicts of interest (e.g where procedural independence may be compromised), and/or where specific expertise is required, staff from the central office of the Conservatoire may also as necessary operate procedures on behalf of a Member School, at the request of the School Principal or their nominee.
-No proceedings under this Policy shall therefore be invalidated by virtue of the involvement of an officer of the Conservatoire. - 3.12 Where it has good cause12 to do so, in accordance with the General Data Protection Regulations 2018 (GDPR) the School will disclose the outcomes of misconduct processes and/or information about students ascertained in the course of such processes to relevant parties, such as the police.
+- 3.10 In operating any of the processes or procedures under this Policy, the School may as necessary involve members from other higher education institutions for procedural advice, guidance and panel processes.
+This may mean that a member of staff from anther higher education institution may as necessary fulfil a procedural role where normally the policy indicates this will be a member of School staff. - 3.11 The School holds procedural integrity and fairness at the heart of all our policies.
+In order to avoid any potential conflicts of interest (e.g. where procedural independence may be compromised), and/or where specific expertise is required, staff from other higher education institutions may also as necessary operate procedures on behalf of a the School, at the request of the Executive Director or their nominee.
+No proceedings under this Policy shall therefore be invalidated by virtue of the involvement of a member of staff from another higher education institution. - 3.12 Where it has good cause9 to do so, in accordance with the General Data Protection Regulations 2018 (GDPR) the School will disclose the outcomes of misconduct processes and/or information about students ascertained in the course of such processes to relevant parties, such as the police.
 There may also be circumstances in which disclosures may have to be made to other parties, such as placement providers and/or employers or sponsors.
-Other than the student, it is at the School Principal's discretion as to who else needs to be informed about any matter relating to the process and outcomes.
+Other than the student, it is at the Executive Director's discretion as to who else needs to be informed about any matter relating to the process and outcomes.